 Bill Wilson saw the Twelve Steps finally leading to emotional sobriety.
 Sobriety is not just about no longer drinking.
 The goal is to become spiritually awakened, to have found some degree of detachment from our own emotions.
 Our emotions are not bad until and unless we are attached to them; they are helpful indicators and symptoms of what's going on, often subconsciously, within us.
 However, emotions are primarily "narcissistic reactions."
 They're self-referential because they are actually based in our body, not easily available to conscious control.
 The body carries all of our shame, guilt, childhood conditioning, and past hurts.

 If we allow it, life begins to ask us to loosen our grip on our life and begin to surrender to those things we want and feel.
 We learn to become more connected to our bodies and our smaller self to be discussed in the next Stage.
-The is the necessary step to take in order to evolve and mature is to learn how to sit in our emotions without letting our emotions be "the thing" leading us.
-This requires the ability to sit and suffer in the associated experiences in having these emotions.
+This is the necessary step to take in order to evolve and mature by learning how to sit in our emotions without letting our emotions be "the thing" leading us.
+This requires the ability to sit and suffer in the associated experiences by having these emotions.
 We begin to see in the next step that while emotions are great and helpful, they are more about us and not another.
 We begin to be able to see our emotions for what they really are and what they are not.
 They are not our be all end all.
 We begin to find more meaning outside our emotional world.
 We begin to see that our emotions are not the language of our heart, something much deeper is...that Another (i.e. Voice of God) is!

 *Except from Rohr's Daily Mediations dated June 6, 2016